s1seven/node-red-monorepo/README.md

 `node-red-s1seven-api` only needs to be updated if the implementation of one of the endpoints changes, or if a dependency has a security vunerability.

+### Releasing the new packages

+Once a release has been made on Github and the node has been updated on npm, the Node Red Flow Library needs to be informed of the update.
+To do so, go to https://flows.nodered.org/add/node and use the form `3 Add your node to the Flow Library`.
+Submit the package name, e.g. `@s1seven/node-red<package-name>`, and click `add node`.
+The update should be detected, and should be made available under the `Install` section of the `Palette` within 30 minutes.

 ## More details

 For more information on each project, see the README.md file in each package.